o-t-w/blog/src/content/blog/sanitizer.md

 Content-Security-Policy: trusted-types passthrough legacysanitize sanitize; require-trusted-types-for 'script';
 ```

-Other directives that aren't related to Trusted Types can also be included in the CSP header, but I'm keeping the above example minimal. `passthrough`, `legacysanitize` and `sanitize` are the names of policies — you can name them whatever you want and list as many as you need.
-You create these policies on the frontend — the header just restricts which policy names can be used in client-side code.
+Other directives that aren't related to Trusted Types are also typically included in the CSP header, but I'm keeping the above example minimal. `passthrough`, `legacysanitize` and `sanitize` are the names of policies I wish to create on the frontend — you can name them whatever you want and list as many as you need.
+The header restricts which policy names can be used in client-side code.

 If the above response header is set, whenever a string is passed to an unsafe sink it will cause a TypeError e.g.: